NextronSystems/thor-manual/usage/deployment.rst

    User Settings > API Key

-You can retrieve an approriate THOR license at the scan start using the builtin ``--portal-key`` and ``--portal-contracts`` parameters.
+You can retrieve an appropriate THOR license at the scan start using the built-in ``--portal-key`` and ``--portal-contracts`` parameters.
 The ``--portal-contracts`` parameter is optional.
 It can be used to take licenses from a specific contract in case you have more than one and want to use a specific one.
 If none is set, THOR will automatically retrieve licenses from a contract of the right type. (e.g. retrieve workstation license from the first still valid contract that has workstation licenses available)

 .. figure:: ../images/portal-ids.png
    :target: ../_images/portal-ids.png